 - Set another pot on top of it and pour in the peanut butter, butter, powdered sugar, and vanilla extract.

 - Cook over medium heat, stirring occasionally, until melted, about 5 minutes.

 - Take the muffin pan out of the fridge and begin by putting a small lump of peanut butter filling in the chocolate cup, but don’t spread it.
-You want to leave the sides empty so that the chocolate which goes on top will cover up the entire cookie.
+You want to leave the sides empty so that the chocolate that goes on top will cover up the entire cookie.

-- But, before you cover them with the rest of the melted chocolate, put them back in the fridge for another 15 minutes so that the peanut butter can set just a bit.
+- But before you cover them with the rest of the melted chocolate, put them back in the fridge for another 15 minutes so that the peanut butter can set just a bit.

 - Pour the rest of the melted chocolate on top of each cup and put them back in the fridge for another 30 minutes.